Scott: Do you know how lucky you are be married to me? I take you to places like the Dominican Republic for our 10 year

-Out of 3,652 days, most days were perfect.
+Out of 3,652 days, most days were good.
 And some days sucked.
-I have never baked a turkey on Thanksgiving.
-And I sleep in as late as possible every day.
+I have never cooked a turkey on Thanksgiving.
+I sleep in as late as possible every day.
 I have been to known to ask Scott to do something repeatedly – you men refer to that as nagging.
 I suck as a wife sometimes.

 I do know that day 3,649 sucked.
 Scott dragged me to a spinning class with him.
 I walked out of there convinced he was trying to give me a heart attack or fracture my butt bones.

 Day 667 and day 1755 were life-changing days for both of us.
 But this post isn’t about becoming parents.

 Like babies growing up, it’s impossible to see the change in a marriage day to day.
-But take a step back and look at us a decade ago and you’ll see it.
+If you look at us a decade ago, you’ll see it.
 We have wrinkles around the eyes when we laugh now.
 Scott doesn’t wear his wedding ring because he lost it.
 My hair color is not it’s natural color anymore.
-We’re going downhill together, holding each other’s wrinkly, paper-thin skin hands.
+We’re going downhill together – holding each other’s wrinkly, paper-thin skin hands.

 As a couple, we’re closer.
 Scott and I were complete opposites when we got married.
 Our wedding was proof that opposites attracted.
 Ten years ago, I didn’t know we would have to overcome that.
 Two opposites may attract but they won’t last in a home when one is squeaky clean and one drags bloody deer into the house.
 I am not as clean as I used be.
 I have accepted my forever young teenage son in the home.